SohamVaidya12/AI-video-campign-Project/README.md

 ### 🔹 Canva
 Used for designing **high-quality thumbnails**, banners, and visual assets.
 It played a key role in preparing the final video presentation and brand visuals with clean, professional design.

+## ✅ Conclusion

+This project reflects my hands-on learning experience during my internship, where I explored the intersection of **AI, media, and communication** by building real-world **AI-generated avatar videos** using tools like HeyGen, ChatGPT, ElevenLabs, and Invideo AI.

+Through this journey, I gained practical knowledge in:
+- Creating personalized avatars from real photos
+- Writing engaging video scripts
+- Generating realistic AI voiceovers
+- Designing and delivering professional-grade promotional content

+These skills have broadened my understanding of how AI can be applied in **digital marketing, client communication, and scalable video production**.

+> 🚀 I look forward to applying and expanding these skills in future AI-driven storytelling and multimedia content creation projects.

+---